Fix a Crack in a Glass Table

 - 1Thoroughly clean your glass table to remove any dust, crumbs, and dirt.
 To do this, use a lint-free cloth with the cleaning product.
 Let it dry for a few minutes.
 If the table is slightly damp, the epoxy won't stick.To begin, you need to buy a specific resin for glass called "epoxy".Advertisement

-- 2One is in powder form that needs to be mixed, and the other is in a cartridge used with caulking gun.
-The one in cartridge is much easier to use.This resin comes in two different forms.Advertisement
+- 2One is in powder form that needs to be mixed, and the other is in a cartridge used with a caulking gun.
+The one in the cartridge is much easier to use.This resin comes in two different forms.Advertisement

 - 3Make sure the resin doesn't get too bulky.
 Let dry for 24 to 48 hours.
 Drying time varies on the product so make sure to read manufacturer's instruction.
 If you see some excess resin, remove it with the specified scraper.
 It will allow you to remove the excess resin without scratching the glassUsing the gun, fill the crack with resin letting it penetrate to the bottom.